Call for Training Projects for 2026 and Educational Leave (CPP)

 AAP-PédagoNum (Digital Training Program)

-Focused on diversifying teaching methods through the use of digital technology.
+Focused on diversifying teaching practices through the use of digital technology.

 - Experimenting with Generative AI for Training